cyberark/conjur/design/authn_azure/authn_azure_solution_design.md

 ## Open questions

 - Do we want to develop a mechanism to support a request body with more than one field (currently, we have only "token", but we may want to add more fields later).

+## Future efforts

+- Challenge moving the `provider-uri` to the webservice annotations in terms of maintenance and evaluate the effort needed to cascade this update to our other authenticators (OIDC, K8s, etc)
+    - How often does this value change?
+    - How will it impact the OIDC authenticator experience?